lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 ## Version 4-Final-code

-The extention of the tyre simulation is now completed with a model that takes into account the operating temperature of the tyre.
-Even if this change required a breacking changes to the db, the patterns employed enabled us to implement the change gradually and rollback to the previous version at any time, safely and quickly.
+The extension of the tyre simulation is now completed with a model that takes into account the operating temperature of the tyre.
+Even if this change required a breaking change to the db, the patterns employed enabled us to implement the change gradually and rollback to the previous version at any time, safely and quickly.

 The code needed for the forward-compatibility has been removed from everywhere including the tests.
 This version now supports only db version v11.
 Still, in case of showstopper bugs, it is possible to rollback to the previous version.